ottopaulsen/MMM-Tibber/README.md

 Your homeId can be found by running `node get-homes.js <tibberToken>`, or you can find it using the API explorer, following the link above.
 If you use the script (`get-homes.js`), pick the `id` from the correct home in the result data.

-If you have more than one Tibber subscription (for example several houses), you must use the houseNumber config variable to set correct house number.
-You can turn on logging (`logging: true`) and watch the output from the node_helper in the terminal window to check the address of the configured house.

 The above is the minimum configuration required.
 Below is the complete module configuration you can use, with default values.

 NB!
 Do NOT copy the whole config below.
 This is the config reference showing what is possible to configure, and the default values.
 Only pick those that you want to change, and include them in your config.